-The Internal Auditing Department of Intesa Sanpaolo has carried out the relative audit to analyse the operational practices used in defining the incentive system for the year 2011 and their consistency with the policies resolved by the Bodies (already subject to verification of compliance by the Compliance Department) and with the recent provisions issued by the Bank of Italy in 2011.
+The Internal Auditing Department of Intesa Sanpaolo has planned the relative audit to analyse the operational practices used in defining the incentive system for the year 2012 and their consistency with the policies resolved by the Bodies (already subject to verification of compliance by the Compliance Department) and with the provisions issued by the Bank of Italy in 2011.

-The audit plan was broken down into two main separate stages, aimed at examining:
+The audit plan was broken down into two separate stages, aimed at examining:

-- 1) proper implementation of the process for quantification and approval of the "2011 incentive system" and its components (estimate of economic requirements, certification of results achieved, identification of beneficiaries, incentives for Key personnel, Risk Takers and the Control Functions; - 2) the phase of actual payment of incentives, to verify alignment with what is defined and approved by the relevant Corporate bodies.
+- 1) proper implementation of the process for quantification and approval of the "2012 incentive system" and its components (estimate of economic requirements, certification of results achieved, identification of beneficiaries, incentives for Top Management, Risk Takers and the Heads of the Control Functions; - 2) the phase of actual payment of incentives, to verify alignment with what is defined and approved by the relevant Corporate bodies.